janellephalon/fullstack-smc-emailclient/README.md

 ## Acceptance Criteria
 ```
-GIVEN a React application utilizing DataMotion Secure Message Center API,
+GIVEN a React application using DataMotion Secure Message Center API,
 WHEN I run the application,
-THEN I should be able to view, send, and manage messages securely.
+THEN the server retrieves a token from DataMotion's token API.
+AND fetches data from the Get Message Summary API.
+AND a list of emails is securely rendered on the page.
 WHEN I interact with the message center,
-THEN the changes should reflect in real-time.
+THEN changes are reflected accurately.
-GIVEN the secure message center's state,
-THEN it should maintain data integrity, even after the page is refreshed or reloaded.
+AND data consistency is ensured even after page refresh or reload.
 ```

 ## Installation